-This Section provides the findings of a landscape and visual appraisal of the site and its surrounding landscape and visual context.
-This report is not a landscape and visual assessment or appraisal and does quantify any landscape and visual effects of any proposed development on the site or surrounding landscape.
+This Section provides the findings of a landscape and visual analysis of the site and its surrounding landscape and visual context.
+This report is not a landscape and visual assessment or appraisal and does not assess or quantify any landscape and visual effects of any proposed development on the site or surrounding landscape.
 The main objectives of this report are as follows: